Compounded Vol. 01 · Issue 001 · Live · Est. 2026

 Pattern Memos

-How today’s longevity market resembles historical analogs - dot-com infrastructure, early DTC, fintech rails ’14–’18.
+How today's longevity market resembles historical analogs.
+Dot-com infrastructure, early DTC, fintech rails '14-'18.
 Pattern matching from inside the deal-flow corpus.
+If you're an investor or strategic operator trying to figure out where this market goes next, this is the historical playbook.

 Recurring format “What replaces OpenLoop in the next physician-network layer.”